Palm Springs is half of what you heard, and double how fun you think it might be. Or, if you visit the wrong area maybe not so thrilling at all.

-But what you’ve heard about it being just a sleepy old place in the desert for retired folks is long gone and totally untrue.
+Whatever you’ve heard about Palm Springs being just a sleepy old place in the desert for retired folks is long gone and totally untrue.
+This place is vibrant and thanks to an influx of great dining additions, delicious.

 It’s a booming hideout for everyone from A-list celebs to sun starved travelers looking for glorious, bountiful outdoors and it’s now got the food and attractions to match any top destination.
 Even the city benches have been purposefully graffiti’d by local artists.